viboes/std-make/README.md

 std-make
 ========

-C++ generic factories
+C++ make generic factory

-Experimental generic factories library for C++11/14/17.
+Experimental make generic factory library for C++11/14/17.
 This code will eventualy form the basis of a formal proposal to add a generic factories to the C++ standard library.

 ## Development Status